jamesgrams/budgeteer/README.md

 1. Make sure you have node and npm installed.
 2. Clone this repository.
 3. `cd` to this repository.
+4. `npm install`
-3. Set the environment variables, `BUDGETEER_USERNAME` and `BUDGETEER_PASSWORD` to your TD Bank credentials.
+5. Set the environment variables, `BUDGETEER_USERNAME` and `BUDGETEER_PASSWORD` to your TD Bank credentials.
-4. Run `npm start`.
+6. Run `npm start`.
-5. On the first time running, you may have to enter a code from a text message you receive for security, so keep an eye out for console prompts.
+7. On the first time running, you may have to enter a code from a text message you receive for security, so keep an eye out for console prompts.
-6. Optionally setup your computer up to run this program on startup and save the environment variables permanently.
+8. Optionally setup your computer up to run this program on startup and save the environment variables permanently.
-7. Access the program by going to the computer you set it up on's IP and port 8001 (e.g. http://192.168.1.44:8001).
+9. Access the program by going to the computer you set it up on's IP and port 8001 (e.g. http://192.168.1.44:8001).
 You can drag the Doubloons into the chests, and click a chest to see and edits details.